pjambet/blog/content/posts/ruby-symbol-to-proc-the-short-version.md

 layout: post
 highlight: false
 draft: false
-summary: What does "ampersand, symbol" as an argument to a ruby method actually do?
+summary: What does an ampersand followed by a symbol as an argument to a ruby method actually do?
 It creates a proc.
 ---

 ## What's with this weird looking syntax with an ampersand and a symbol